-To define the signalling interfaces on the Avaya SBCE, navigate to Device Specific Settings → Signaling Interface from the menu on the left hand side.
+To define the signalling interfaces on the Avaya SBCE, navigate to Device Specific Settings → Signaling Interface in the UC-Sec Control Center menu on the left hand side.
 Details of transport protocol and ports for the internal and external SIP signalling are entered here.

-To enter details of transport protocol and ports for the SIP signalling on the internal interface to be used in the server flow for BT Ireland SBC A:
+To enter details of transport protocol and ports for the SIP signalling on the internal interface to be used in the server flow for Virgin Media SBC A: